Meringue clouds…..a divine confection of the Gods! A special occasion delicacy passed down by our grandmothers !

 Growing up, we knew it was a very special occasion when Grandma made Ashuplados……meringue clouds!
 Sweet….light as a feather, a light shell on the outside.
 Texture, sweetness……simply….divine!!!

 They look beautiful on a sweet table, and delight young and more mature and sophisticated palettes alike!

 These are one of my mom’s signature delicacies.
-Last year, we prepared this post when my mom made these for my young cousin’s “Banyo di Novia”.
-(She prepared them again this month for the Brit Milah and Pidyon haBen of the new baby son of the same cousin……mashala!!!)
+They were prepared this week for my young cousin’s “Banyo di Novia”.
 They are a superb Pesah treat, as well.

 Give them a try!
 And let us know how they turn out!!

 6 eggs – (you will use the whites ONLY)

 Preheat oven to 400 degrees.